AdaCore/gnatstudio/docs/users_guide/extending.rst

   By default, when the action "Repeat Next" is invoked by the user, it will repeat the following action as many times as the user specified.
-However, in some cases, either for efficiency reasons or simply for technical reasons, you might want to handle yourself the repear.
+However, in some cases, either for efficiency reasons or simply for technical reasons, you might want to handle yourself the repeat.
 This can be done with the following action declaration::

     <action name="my_action">